6 Comedy Classes in Los Angeles

 Photo Source: Shutterstock

-With pilot season around the corner and a slew of new single- and multi-camera comedies, there is no better time to hone your comedy and improvisation skills.
-LA-based actors take note: Here are 9 great places to study comedic acting.
+With pilot season perennially on the mind and any number of single- and multi-camera comedies in production, there is no better time to hone your comedy and improvisation skills.
+Los Angeles-based actors take note: Here are 6 great places to study comedic acting.

 Actors Comedy Studio